Daily readings

 The Gospel is the center of the reading set.
 Pay close attention to what Jesus says, what Jesus does, and what response he is asking for.

-68Blessed be the Lord God of Israel; because he has visited and wrought the rescue of his people:
+68Blessed be the Lord God of Israel; because he has visited and wrought the redemption of his people:

 69And has raised up an horn of salvation to us, in the house of David his servant: